Decidability and Periodicity of Low Complexity Tilings: Preliminaries

 Cylinders $[p]$ are a base of a compact topology on $A^{\Z^2}$, namely the product of discrete topologies on $A$.
 See, for example, the first few pages of~\cite{tullio}.
 The topology is equivalently defined by a metric on $A^{\Z^2}$ where two configurations are close to each other if they agree with each other on a large region around cell $\vec{0}$.

 A subset $X$ of $A^{\Z^2}$ is a \emph{subshift} if it is closed in the topology and closed under translations.
 Equivalently, every configuration $c$ that is not in $X$ contains a finite pattern $p$ that prevents it from being in $X$: no configuration that contains $p$ is in $X$.
-We can then as well define subshifts using forbidden patterns: for a set $P$ of finite patterns, define
+We can then define subshifts using forbidden patterns as well: for a set $F$ of finite patterns, define